tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 1. Connect to https://<HPOC.PC:9440>

-2. Login to Prism Central using the credentials specified above (use these credentials unless specified otherwise throughout this lab.
+2. Login to Prism Central using the credentials specified above (use these credentials unless specified otherwise throughout this lab).

 3. Click on the Apps tab across the top of Prism